William McCandless

-William McCandless (September 29, 1834 – June 17, 1884) was an American military officer and politician from Pennsylvania.
+William "Buck" McCandless (September 29, 1834 – June 17, 1884) was an American military officer and politician from Pennsylvania.
 He served in the Union Army during the American Civil War and commanded a regiment and then a brigade in the Pennsylvania Reserve Division.
 He served as a Democratic member of the Pennsylvania State Senate for the 1st district from 1867 to 1868 and as the first Secretary of Internal Affairs of Pennsylvania from 1875 to 1879.

 Early life

-McCandless, nicknamed "Buck," was born in Ireland on September 29, 1834.
+McCandless, nicknamed "Buck", was born in Ireland on September 29, 1834.
 He was raised by his Uncle after his parents death when he was a young child.
 The family emigrated to Philadelphia, Pennsylvania when McCandless was six years old.
 He attended public schools and apprenticed as a machinist at Norris Locomotive Works.
 He studied law and entered the bar in 1858.

 Military career

 McCandless enlisted in the 2nd Pennsylvania Reserve Regiment, as a private; but he was promoted to the rank of major in June 1861.
 He became the regiment's colonel in August 1862.
 The 2nd Reserves served in the Seven Days Battles in the Army of the Potomac and later at the Second Battle of Bull Run and the Battle of Antietam.
 McCandless was wounded at Second Bull Run and missed Antietam.
 (Captain James N. Byrnes commanded in his absence.)

 When William Sinclair was wounded in the Battle of Fredericksburg, McCandless succeeded him in command of the 1st Brigade of the Reserves under George Gordon Meade.
 The division was, at that time, 3rd Division, I Corps.
 It had penetrated the Confederate right flank along the line of A. P. Hill’s Light Division.
-After Fredericksburg, the division was transferred to the defenses of Washington, D.C. to recuperate from its losses on active duty.
+After Fredericksburg, the division was transferred to the defenses of Washington, D.C., to recuperate from its losses on active duty.